ELECO HW-852 (Ware Mk. 3)

 Moulded into the underside is "E.L.E.
 Co.
 LTD ST. ALBANS".

 The part number (what appears to be "HW 333") is moulded opposite.
 Unfortunately, the year of manufacture does not appear to be included on the moulding, as appears on some glassware of GEC lanterns.

 Restoration commenced only days after the lantern was acquired; miraculously, every single fixing came undone with ease, and the lantern unscrewed from its bracket without any resistance.
 The green paint fleck on the canopy hints at an earlier colour scheme for the bracket.

 The now-empty inside of the lantern shows that the lampholder bracket fixing holes were set at a 90 degree offset to the refractor spring fixing holes.

-The lampholder bracket can be installed either way around in the lantern, although the way that it faces depends on the lamp type used.
+The lampholder bracket can be installed any way around (left-to-right, and up-and-down) in the lantern, although the way that it faces depends on the lamp type used.
 Interestingly, all of the lamp types listed use Philips nomenclature - this side should face downwards when 80 Watt HPL-N (MBF) or 100 / 150 Watt GLS lamps are to be used.